Foaly/Foaly.github.io/_posts/2017-08-27-building-a-dj-booth.md

 Hello again!

-This summer in August of 2017 I had the opportunity to join the awesome crew of [Schöpferkraft] [schöpferkraft] in helping them to set up their annual festival.
+This summer in August of 2017 I had the opportunity to join the awesome crew of [Schöpferkraft][schöpferkraft] in helping them to set up their annual [festival][zehn].
 Through a friend I came into the Tanzboden crew which is responsible for the festivals DJ booth and dance floor.
 Over the course of a week we build a beautiful and sturdy booth.
-I took lots of pictures and I want to share some of the here with you.
+I took lots of pictures and I want to share some of them here with you.
-Since I was mostly involved in the process of building the DJ booth I didn't get to many good pictures of all the other amazing things that were built for the festival, which would probably each deserve an post of their own.
+Since I was mostly involved in the process of building the DJ booth I didn't get to many good pictures of all the other amazing things that were built for the festival, which would probably each deserve a post of their own.

-#### Day -5
+### Day -5

 We started out with just a pile of wood and a rough idea that we sketched using SketchUp.
 Within one day we had the basic support structure of the booth up.